nokia/krm-functions-catalog/documentation/content/en/function-catalog/set-annotations/v0.1/_index.md

 tags: "mutator"
 weight: 4
 description: |
-   The `set-annotations` function adds a list of annotations to all resources.
+   Add a list of annotations to all resources
 menu:
   main:
     parent: "Function Catalog"
 ---

-# set-annotations

 {{< listversions >}}